remorses/akarso/README.md

 Akarso will guide the user thorough the whole process and will collect the required information to setup SSO in Supabase.

-Then akarso will redirect to your application with the SSO provider details (`ssoProviderId` and `identifier`) in the params, here you can update your team database entity with the SSO provider id.
+Then akarso will redirect to your application with the SSO provider details (`ssoProviderId` and `identifier`) in the params, here you can update your team entity in the database with the SSO provider id.

 ## How to use Akarso